Web Design Tips: Key Highlights

 4. Use Grid Systems

-A grid system in web design organizes elements on a webpage using columns and rows.
-It ensures a clear hierarchy, easy navigation and an aesthetically pleasing design.
+A grid system in web design organizes elements on a webpage using columns and rows to ensure a clear hierarchy, easy navigation and an aesthetically pleasing design.

 To use a grid system in web design: